‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 What did you think?

-inspired right like like it's it's amazing how you take the same tape we saw recorded that we felt a certain way in the moment and you put a rousing score underneath it and it just feels like a call to action in a totally different way uh that obviously he would receive differently from the rest of the unlicked who have already met carol and experienced her in like different contexts.
+Like it's amazing how you take the same tape we saw recorded that we felt a certain way in the moment and you put a rousing score underneath it and it just feels like a call to action in a totally different way that obviously he would receive differently from the rest of the unlicked who have already met Carol and experienced her in like different contexts.

 And I'm sure he will soon.
 But it feels like the whole show is about to change.